intmus/inttheory19-20/_07-harmonic-functions/a1-diaprogcirclefifths.md

 Some will prefer the sound of the first voicing, probably because they find the melodic shape in the soprano more interesting.
 Unfortunately, this voicing creates multiple issues.
 Not only are the parts more difficult to sing, particularly for the tenor voice, but unacceptable parallel perfect 5ths are created between the tenor and bass voices.

 The second progression has less melodic variety, but it provides the smoothest, easiest voice-leading for each part with no voice-leading errors.
-I asked the class to add two more chords to the progression, vi and iii, and they were able to create these without much issue by following the pattern that they had created.
+If you add two more chords to the progression by following the circle-of-fifths progression we are creating, you should be able to add vi and then iii without much issue by following the pattern.

-From this, we demonstrated the process by which voice-leading creates one of the most fundamental progressions of all diatonic harmony, the circle-of-fifths progression.
+From this, we can demonstrate the process by which voice-leading creates one of the most fundamental progressions of all diatonic harmony, the circle-of-fifths progression.

 {% capture ex8 %}X:8
-T:Adding the iii chord
+T:A standard circle-of-fifths progression
 M:4/4
 L:1
 K:C